MicrosoftDocs/learn/learn-pr/advocates/nodejs-files/includes/3-exercise-working-with-the-file-system.md

-Tailwind Traiders has a lot of brick and morter locations.
-Each night, these locations write a file called `sales.json` to a folder that has an id that corresponds to their store id.
-This file contains their sales totals for the whole day.
-In this exercise, you're going to write a Node.js function which can take a central location and then find all of the `sales.json` files inside it, no matter where they are.
+Tailwind Traders has many physical stores all over the world.
+Each night, these stores create a file called `sales.json` that contains the total for all their sales for the previous day.
+These files are organized in folders by store ID.

+In this exercise, you're going to write a Node.js program that can search for files called "sales.json" in a given folder.

 ## Sign into the sandbox